Elizabeth-Liu-Git/Moments/README.md

 # MOMENTS – App for mental health

 This is a protoype for mobile application that is aimed at reducing anxiety and support mental health among the younger age groups.
-The project was developed as a part of curriculum delivered for the course Technology Innovation–CSCI4193, Dalhousie University, Canada.
+The project was developed as a part of curriculum delivered for boilermake

 **Highlights:**
 * Easy to setup.